 One person I’m especially grateful for is Ryan Biddulph from Blogging from Paradise.
 During my time away, Ryan generously contributed multiple guest posts.

 You can view Ryan’s contributing author page and guest posts here.
-You can also find Ryan at his helpful and supportive Facebook group he recently started for bloggers – How to Blog Successfully.
+You can also find Ryan at his helpful and supportive Facebook group for bloggers – How to Blog Successfully.

 Set Small, Achievable Goals